 “For it is established by God’s Word that God does not lie, nor does His word lie.”

-While he recognized that there were difficult texts that he had no explanation for, his confidence in the inerrancy of the Holy Scriptures as God’s Word was unwavering.
+While Luther recognized that there were difficult texts that he had no explanation for, his confidence in the inerrancy of the Holy Scriptures as God’s Word was unwavering.

-Heinrich Bullinger (1504–1575), lastly, the Swiss Reformer and successor of Zwingli is in agreement with the Church throughout all its history concerning the inerrancy of Scripture when he says:
+Heinrich Bullinger (1504–1575).
+Lastly, Heinrich Bullinger, the Swiss Reformer and successor of Zwingli, is in agreement with the Church Fathers throughout all history concerning the inerrancy of Scripture when he says:

 “all the words of God are true, steadfast, and undoubted.
 For heaven and earth shall pass away, but the eternal word of God shall never perish, nor shall one jot or title fall from it.”